MonolithProjects/ansible-github_actions_runner/README.md

 * System must have access to the GitHub.

-* The role require Personal Access Token to access the Github Repository.
+* The role require Personal Access Token to access the GitHub.
 The token has to be a value of `PERSONAL_ACCESS_TOKEN` variable.
 Export the token to the local host environment.
 The token has to have admin rights for the repo.
 Personal Access Token for GitHub account can be created [here](https://github.com/settings/tokens).
 **Note:** Never store you personal access token in the GitHub repository.
 Use [GitHub Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) or some different secrets service.